 The commercial fishing intensity layers visible within the SeaSketch application represent the average reported catch of all species within the Forum region over the six years of available information.
-The layers have a spatial resolution of 1 km^2 and have been separated by fishing gear type (Trawl = bottom and midwater trawl, Pot = cod, rock lobster and crab pots etc.) as well as a single layer containing the total catch for all combined fishing methods.
+The layers have a spatial resolution of 1 km2 and have been separated by fishing gear type (Trawl = bottom and midwater trawl, Pot = cod, rock lobster and crab pots etc.) as well as a single layer containing the total catch for all combined fishing methods.

 As these layers were intended for public viewing, there was a requirement to ensure the activities of individual fishers are not identifiable.
 To maintain fisher confidentiality a methodology was developed which identified areas where fewer than three permit holders were active.
 These areas were then merged with neighbouring areas which also contained fewer than three permit holders to form 2 km2 grid cells.
-If three or more permit holders were actores all those values present within the larger cell areas.
+If three or more permit holders were present within the expanded area, the catch values were averaged across all those values present within the larger cell areas.
 If the number of permit holders present within one of the increased cells was still fewer than three, the cell size was increased to 5 km2 and so on up to 50 km2, or until three or more permit holders were active within an area.